7.3 Sport, youth fitness and physical activity

 The teaching time in the subject of physical education and health was expanded with 100 hours in compulsory education, starting from 2019.
 If the lessons were concentrated on, for example, grades 7 to 9, this means about one extra lesson per week.

-A network of stakeholders, the Swedish Sports Conferederation (Riksidrottsförbundet), the Swedish School of Sport and Health Sciences (Gymnastik och Idrottshögskolan) and Swedish Outdoor Life (Svenskt Friluftsliv), together with the teachers' unions, will hold a continuous dialogue on, among other things, skills development among teachers in physical education and health.
+A network of stakeholders, the Swedish Sports Confederation (Riksidrottsförbundet), the Swedish School of Sport and Health Sciences (Gymnastik och Idrottshögskolan) and Swedish Outdoor Life (Svenskt Friluftsliv), together with the teachers' unions, will hold a continuous dialogue on, among other things, skills development among teachers in physical education and health.

 Pedagogical tools and support provided to teachers